shahalam1111/MINDSTRIDE/README.md

-# Firebase Studio
+# MINDSTRIDE

-This is a NextJS starter in Firebase Studio.
+This is a Mental Health Assistant Application.

 To get started, take a look at src/app/page.tsx.